toddledev/documentation/docs/06-the-editor/04-element-tree/index.md

 ![Element catalog|16/9](element-catalog.webp){https://editor.nordcraft.com/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&selection=nodes.m6MApQ1ZZSiZ5iH6kAUWE&elementCatalog=true}

-The element catalog provides all HTML elements and components in your project organized by category.
-This makes it easy to find exactly what you need for your project.
-The catalog allows you to:
+The element catalog contains all HTML elements for you to add to your project, including existing components defined in your project.
+Use the element catalog to:

-- Browse different element types grouped by functionality
+- Browse different HTML element types grouped by category
-- Search for specific elements and components by tag name and aliases
+- Search for specific HTML elements by tag name and aliases (for example, you can search for `link` to find the HTML `a` tag)
+- Search for project components by name
 - View components from installed packages

 Select an element to add it to your project.
 The element will be added as a child of the currently selected element or as the first child of the root element if no element is selected.